TomasKamusaki/Work-with-Splunk/README.md

 ## Day 4 Practice fully on Ubuntu

-Today I set up a small Splunk home lab to practice log ingestion, forwarding, and alerting in a fully offline environment.
+Today I set up my home lab but based on Linux to practice log ingestion, forwarding, and alerting in a fully offline environment.
 The lab consisted of:
  • Host machine: Ubuntu 24.04 VM running Splunk Enterprise
- • Secondary machine: Physical Ubuntu PC acting as a Splunk Universal Forwarder
+ • Secondary machine: Physical Ubuntu PC acting as a Splunk Universal Forwarder also 24.04

 Key Steps Completed